Louka Katseli

+Louka Katseli (Greek: Λούκα Κατσέλη, [ˈluka kaˈtseli]; born 20 April 1952) is a Greek politician and economist.
+She is Professor Emerita at the National and Kapodistrian University of Athens.
+She served as chair of the National Bank of Greece from 2015 to 2016, as Minister for Economy, Competitiveness and Shipping from 2009 to 2010 and as Minister of Labour and Social Security from 2010 to 2011.

+In January 2025 she was proposed as a candidate for the Greek Presidency in the 2025 Greek presidential election with the support of Syriza.

 Biography

 Early life and education

 Louka Katseli is the daughter of Greek actress Αleka Katseli, and stage director Pelopidas Katselis.

 She is also the sister of actress and former politician Nora Katseli.

 Louka Katseli graduated from Smith College in Northampton, Massachusetts in 1972, with a B.A. in economics (cum laude) and from the Woodrow Wilson School of Public and International Affairs at Princeton University in 1974 with an MPA (Master of Public Administration).
 She continued her studies at Princeton, receiving a M.A. in economics in 1975 followed by a Ph.D. in economics in 1978.
 Her doctoral dissertation was titled "Transmission of external price disturbances in small, open economies."

 Academic career

-Louka Katseli began her academic career in 1977 as an assistant professor of economics at Yale University and was subsequently promoted to associate professor of economics at the School of Organization and Management (1977 - 1985).
-She subsequently served as visiting professor at Birkbeck College, London (1986) and at the Athens University of Economics and Business in 1986 - 1987.
+Louka Katseli began her academic career in 1977 as an assistant professor of economics at Yale University and was subsequently promoted to associate professor of economics at the School of Organization and Management (1977–1985).
+She subsequently served as visiting professor at Birkbeck College, London (1986) and at the Athens University of Economics and Business in 1986–1987.
 In 1987, she was elected Professor of Economics at the National and Kapodistrian University of Athens, position which she held until her retirement in 2019.
 She presently holds the title of Professor Emeritus.
-In 2017 she was elected Honorary Professor of the University of Patras.
+In 2017, she was elected Honorary Professor of the University of Patras.

 She has served as a member of the executive committee of the European Association of Development Institutes (E.A.D.I), a member of the Scientific Advisory Board of the German Institute for Economic Research in Berlin, Germany, Chair of the International Advisory Board of the Athens Development and Governance Institute (ADGI – INERPOST) and a member of the Euro 50 group.

 She has been the author of four books and more than 40 articles in professional journals and books on international and institutional economics, development finance and migration.
 In 2015 she was a member of the Editorial Team of the 5th European Report on Development (ERD).